CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started.md

 - **Introduction to Retrieval-Augmented Generation (RAG) Automation and Copilot Studio:** Understand foundational concepts and practical applications of Retrieval-Augmented Generation (RAG).

-- **Data Ingestion and Preprocessing:** Learn to ingest data into a system powered by Azure AI tools and preprocess it using GPT-4 Turbo and text embedding models.
+- **Data Ingestion and Preprocessing:** Learn to ingest data into a system powered by Azure AI tools and preprocess it using GPT-4.1 and text embedding models.

 - **Integrating AI Search with Copilot Studio:** Understand how to integrate AI Search with Copilot Studio to enhance your AI-powered workflows.